Yashu2502/Elevate_Labs_Task-4/README.md

 ***Total Bookings and Revenue***

-• Total Unique Bookings:  Displayed via KPI Card in Power BI.
+1)Total Unique Bookings:  Displayed via KPI Card in Power BI.

-• Total Revenue Generated: Displayed via KPI Card in Power BI.
+2)Total Revenue Generated: Displayed via KPI Card in Power BI.

 ***Booking Trends Over Time***

-• A line chart was used to show the number of bookings per month, revealing seasonal trends and peak periods.
+1)A line chart was used to show the number of bookings per month, revealing seasonal trends and peak periods.

 ***Booking Type Distribution***

-• A bar chart visualized the distribution of different booking types, identifying which services were most popular.
+1)A bar chart visualized the distribution of different booking types, identifying which services were most popular.

 ***Booking Status Breakdown***

-• A pie chart was used to illustrate the percentage of completed, pending, and cancelled bookings.
+1)A pie chart was used to illustrate the percentage of completed, pending, and cancelled bookings.

 ***Revenue Breakdown by Booking Type***

-• A bar chart displayed revenue contributions by different booking types, highlighting the highest revenue-generating services.
+1)A bar chart displayed revenue contributions by different booking types, highlighting the highest revenue-generating services.